JohnLins/NeuralNetwork/README.md

 In this worshop you will see some very basic linear algebra concepts such as the Dot product and the transpose operation.
-You don't need a deep understanding of linear algebra to create basics neural networks like this, but if it sparks your intest, I recommend watching a short [https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab](linear algebra series) from 3b1b.
+You don't need a deep understanding of linear algebra to create basics neural networks like this, but if it sparks your intest, I recommend watching a short linear algebra series from 3b1b: [https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab]

-#Getting started
+# Getting started

 To get started, we must import numpy
 ```python